Czechbol/lemon.py/docs/installation/03-development.rst

 .. code-block:: bash

-	git clone https://github.com/<your username>/pumpkin.py.git
+	git clone https://github.com/<your username>/lemon.py.git
 	# or, if you have SSH keys setup
-	git clone git@github.com:<your username>/pumpkin.py.git
+	git clone git@github.com:<your username>/lemon.py.git

 Then you have to setup link back to our main repository, which is usually called upstream:

 .. code-block:: bash

-	git remote add upstream https://github.com/Pumpkin-py/pumpkin.py.git
+	git remote add upstream https://github.com/Lemon-py/lemon.py.git

 Database setup
 --------------

 Instead of high-performance PostgreSQL we are going to be using SQLite3, which has giant advantage: it requires zero setup.

 Create a file called ``.env`` in the root directory of your cloned repo and copy the content of the ``default.env`` file into it.
 The ``.env`` file will hold sensitive bot information, so don't let anyone see its content, ever.
-Open it and paste the connection string into the ``DB_STRING`` variable: ``sqlite:///pumpkin.db``.
+Open it and paste the connection string into the ``DB_STRING`` variable: ``sqlite:///lemon.db``.

-If you ever need to wipe the database, just delete the ``pumpkin.db`` file.
+If you ever need to wipe the database, just delete the ``lemon.db`` file.
 The bot will create a new one when it starts again.

 Development workflow with git
 -----------------------------